-Why Choose Hong Kong as an Offshore Tax Haven
+International Financial Centre Review - Hong Kong as a Tax Haven

-Hong Kong has been rated the world’s freest economy by the Index of Economic Freedom for the 20th consecutive year.
+Hong Kong has been rated the world’s freest economy by the Index of Economic Freedom for the 20th consecutive year, though that might radically change with the recent move from China to keep Hong Kong under its thumb.
 Having successfully steered through major worldwide ups and downs, the territory continues to have a high level of market openness (measured by freedom in finance, trade and investing).

-This is enhanced by a regulatory environment that is transparent and a tax system that’s competitive.
+This is enhanced by a regulatory environment that is transparent and a tax system that’s competitive making it an effective tax haven.
 To top it off, Hong Kong’s highly spirited labor force and strong labor freedom fuel its economy with vigor and an unmatched ability to quickly recover.

 Currently, Hong Kong is the absolute best option out there for a multi-currency corporate account (10 different currencies), with internet banking at one of the largest banks in the world, in one of the world’s premier and largest offshore banking jurisdictions.